kichirouhoshino/JMusicBot-JPtoEN/README.md

 * Translated all strings (and some comments), reference.conf and this README from Japanese to English
 * Modified the code for reading config.txt to accept settings from both JP and this fork
 * Fix spotify command not working when "valence" value is empty.
-* Lower JDA version due to .isVoice() being deprecated.
-### ToDo
-* Fix weird strings due to translation
 ### What I can't fix
 * The help command is broken due to Discord's 1000-character limit.
-This requires rewriting the whole HelpCmd file, which obviously I won't do.
-For now, running the command tells the user to look at slash commands instead.
+This is yet to be fixed upstream.
+* Commands that uses the .isVoice() method from JDA will refuse to work.
+Also isn't fixed upstream.
+The Queue command is affected by this.

 [![Setup](http://i.imgur.com/VvXYp5j.png)](https://www.cosgy.dev/2019/09/06/jmusicbot-setup/)